zhangkaizhao/repos/README.md

 ## Sub-commands

-* `sync`: update or clone if a repository url provided, else synchronize all repositories in metadata
+* `sync`: update or clone if a repository url provided, else synchronize all repositories
 * `remove`: remove directory of a local repository
 * `topics`: list all topics with count of their repositories
-* `topic`: list repositories of a topic in metadata
+* `topic`: list repositories of a topic
-* `stats`: output stats of all repositories in metadata
+* `stats`: output stats of all repositories
 * `cleanup`: clean up broken repositories
 * `search`: search local repositories by key word
 * `proxy`: output proxy configuration